-The maximum time out period is when the 215 division ratio is selected.
-As an example, with a 32.768kHz LXT oscillator as its source clock, this will give a maximum watchdog period of around 1 second for the 215 division ratio, and a minimum timeout of 7.8ms for the 28 division ration.
-If the f{SYS}/4 clock is used as the Watchdog Timer clock source, it should be noted that when the system enters the SLEEP or IDLE0 Mode, then the instruction clock is stopped and the Watchdog Timer may lose its protecting purposes.
-For systems that operate in noisy environments, using the f{SUB} clock source is strongly recommended.
+The maximum time out period is when the 2^{18} division ratio is selected.
+As an example, with a 32 kHz LIRC oscillator as its source clock, this will give a maximum watchdog period of around 8 second for the 2^{18} division ratio, and a minimum timeout of 7.8ms for the 2^8 division ration.